Dilations of semigroups on von Neumann algebras and noncommutative $\mathrm{L}^p$-spaces: Dilations of semigroups on noncommutative -spaces

-\begin{rk} Note that there exists some completely positive contractive map $T \co S^p \to S^p$ which does not admit an isometric dilation on a noncommutative $L^p$-space, see \cite{JLM}.
-See also \cite{Arh1} and \cite{ALM} for more information on dilations on noncommutative $L^p$-spaces. \end{rk}
+\begin{rk} Suppose $1<p<\infty$ with $p\not=2$.
+Note that there exists a completely positive contractive map $T \co \S^p \to \S^p$ which does not admit an isometric dilation on a noncommutative $\L^p$-space, see \cite{JLM}.
+It would be interesting (if it does occur) to find a completely positive contractive Schur multiplier $M_A \co \S^p \to \S^p$ without isometric dilation on a noncommutative $\L^p$-space or a completely positive contractive Fourier multiplier $M_t \co \L^p(\VN(G)) \to \L^p(\VN(G))$ without isometric dilation (on a necessarily nonabelian group $G$ due to Akcoglu's theorem).
+See also \cite{Arh1}, \cite{ALM} and \cite{AFM} for more information on dilations on noncommutative $\L^p$-spaces. \end{rk}